immersive-web/webxr-ar-module/explainer.md

   }
 }

-// Restore the page to normal after VR presentation is finished. function OnSessionEnded() {
+// Restore the page to normal after exclusive access has been released. function OnSessionEnded() {
   // Restore the canvas to it's original resolution. glCanvas.width = defaultCanvasWidth;